alzeck/alzeck.github.io/src/markdown-pages/homework-2.md

     1. It can't properly handle small numbers, in fact $2^-149$ is the smallest number it can represent

-    2. Given a big number x this rapresentation wont be able to diferentiate x+1 from x.
+    2. Given a big number x this representation wont be able to differentiate x+1 from x.

     ![example](./hmw2_floating_pointCleve.png)
     <small>Distribution of numbers in a toy floating point system with only three bits for the exponent and mantissa - Cleve Moler</small>